Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-As of October 2022, the Mini Countryman has a poor reliability score of 36%, according to exclusive extended warranty data provided by our partners at MotorEasy.
+The Mini Countryman has a below-average reliability score of 54%, according to workshop and extended warranty data provided exclusively to The Car Expert by our partners at MotorEasy.

 If you’re looking at a used Mini Countryman, make sure any extended warranty cover you purchase covers all of these potential problem areas.